Upcoming Program Information Meetings

 Upcoming Facilitator Trainings

-New Facilitator Training –January 20th at 12:00 EDT, February 4th at 3:00 EST, and February 17th at 12:00 EST, led by Outreach and Engagement Manager, Leila Oakley.
+New Facilitator Training – February 16 at 1:00 pm ET led by Outreach and Engagement Manager, Leila Oakley.
 Training will include an overview of the role, best practices, and a Q&A. Register today!

-Zoom Training for Facilitators – January 21st at 12:00 EDT, February 3rd at 3:00 EST, and February 18th at 12:00 EST, led by Outreach and Engagement Manager, Leila Oakley.
+Zoom Training for Facilitators – February 16 at 3:00 PM ET led by Outreach and Engagement Manager, Leila Oakley.
 Training will include an overview of the Zoom platform, how to utilize the platform for JustFaith Ministries small groups, and a Q&A. Register today!